11 Ways to Be a Sustainable Traveler

 This is much harder in some countries than in others, as eating with disposable cutlery, drinking out of plastic cups and eating off Styrofoam trays is standard in lots of places.

 Bring a tote bag with you that you can pop any purchases into, refusing the plastic bag.
-A good way to cut down on plastic water bottles in the tropics is drinking plenty of green coconuts, amazingly hydrating.
+A good way to cut down on plastic water bottles in the tropics is drinking plenty of green coconuts (without the straw!) which are amazingly hydrating.

 - Keep Your Consumption of Animal Products to a Minimum

-If you’re feeling guilty about taking a flight to the other side of the world for your carbon footprint, you can offset it by reducing your consumption of animal products whenever possible, both when you’re at home and when you’re traveling.
+If you’re feeling guilty about taking a flight to the other side of the world because of your carbon footprint, you can offset it by simply reducing your consumption of animal products whenever possible, both when you’re at home and when you’re traveling.

-Of course, this won’t always be that easy in certain places, but vegan food is more and more widely available, and lots of cultures have naturally vegan dishes, so keep your eyes open for opportunities to eat green!
+Of course, this won’t always be that easy in certain places, but vegetarian and vegan food is more and more widely available, and ever-more delicious!
+Lots of cultures, especially in Asia, have plenty naturally or accidentally vegan dishes on offer, so keep your eyes open for opportunities to eat green!

 - Learn the Language